 In our research we apply qualitative and quantitative methods of empirical social research.
-Thematically, research at the junior professorship can currently be divided into the following areas:
+Currently, research at the junior professorship can be divided into the following thematic areas:

 - Social media and everyday alimentary behaviorHide

-With the research area of communication about food and nutrition on social media platforms and its connections with everyday actions, we are taking up a current phenomenon that has so far been insufficiently examined from sociological perspectives.
-The questions of how food communication on social media platforms is connected to the food actions of users offline and whether we can really speak of ‘food influencers’ in the relationship between communicators and recipients in this context have not yet been answered sufficiently.
-With literature reviews, media sociological approaches and methods of qualitative social research, we investigate what is known about this so far and whether and how the food-related everyday actions of users are connected to social media food communication.
+With the research area of communication about food on social media platforms and its linkages with everyday actions, we are taking up a current phenomenon that has so far been insufficiently examined from sociological perspectives.
+The questions of how food communication on social media platforms is connected to the offline food actions of users, and whether we can really speak of ‘food influencers’ in this context, have not yet been answered sufficiently.
+With literature reviews, media sociological approaches and methods of qualitative social research, we investigate what is known about it so far and whether and how the food-related everyday actions of users are linked to social media food communication.

 - Social food discourses related to health and sustainabilityHide